yellowdog/python-examples/README_CLOUDWIZARD.md

 The Compute Requirement Templates are then available for use in YellowDog provisioning requests via the YellowDog API; note that an `Images ID` must be supplied.

-The AWS Key Secret and the YellowDog Keyring password are not displayed during command operation, and are not retained locally, for security reasons.
-If you wish to display them, use the `--show-secrets` command line option when invoking `yd-cloudwizard`.
+The AWS Key Secret is not displayed during command operation, and is not retained locally, for security reasons.
+If you wish to display it, use the `--show-secrets` command line option when invoking `yd-cloudwizard`.

+At the conclusion of a successful setup, the command will display the YellowDog Keyring name and password.
+This password will not be displayed again, and is required to claim access to the Keyring on behalf of your YellowDog Portal user account, allowing you to control AWS resources via the Portal.

 ## Removal